Alcohol and Testosterone: The Acute and Long-Term Effects of Alcohol on Hormones

 The magic of alcohol is fairly simple: because it’s a depressant, it slows down various bodily functions, which in turn triggers the feelings of drunkenness.

-Alcohol also slows down inhibitions, which is why you might get the feeling of needing to fuck everything and everyone around you after 10 shots of tequila…
+Alcohol also slows down inhibitions, which is why you might get the feeling of needing to poke everything and everyone around you after 10 shots of tequila…

 …Sadly, this mission of having sex with everything that moves can often become impossible, since 10 shots of tequila is enough to dramatically slow down your sexual functions (ie: the battle sword might not rise to the occasion anymore).